Stigmata from ~ 150 flowers make 1 gram

 Saffron is of interest to the medical scientist, because of its high content of anti-oxidants.
 Many plants, probably all, contain some anti-oxidants, but, weight-for-weight, saffron is the most anti-oxidant plant known.

 On the other hand, several lines of evidence suggest that the direct or chemical anti-oxidant power of saffron is not important for its tissue-protective effects.
-Rather, saffron seems to interact with the genes of tissue cells.
 It is believed to upregulate a number of biochemical pathways which activate self-protective mechanisms in individual cells.

 However, the number of studies of mechanisms is limited, and understanding is incomplete.